graviton-browser/graviton-browser/TESTS.md

 - [ ] Run `graviton com.github.ricksbrown:cowsay --cowthink moo!` and ensure it downloads and runs correctly.
 - [ ] Run it again and ensure there's no download or other UI text this time, just the cow.
 - [ ] Run `graviton --clear-cache com.github.ricksbrown:cowsay "Downloaded again!"` and ensure it re-downloads and runs like before.
+- [ ] Run `graviton -r com.github.ricksbrown:cowsay moo` and ensure it checks for an update again.
+- [ ] Edit the history file to set the time of the last update to more than 24 hours ago.
+Then run `graviton --offline com.github.ricksbrown:cowsay moo` and ensure it doesn't check for an update even though the history entry is old.

 ## GUI shell